Do You Get Shin Pain After Running?

 Research tells us that pain in the shin region of the lower leg makes up 12-18% of all running injuries.

-Technically shin splints is not a diagnosis but rather an umbrella term that includes a variety of problems that can strike the shin bone.
+Technically “shin splints” isn’t a diagnosis but rather an umbrella term that includes a variety of problems that can strike the tibial region, characterised by shin pain.

 Pain on the inside border of the bottom one-third of the shin bone.

 Initially, the shin will be sore to touch after running.
 If you continue to stress the bone, running with shin splints, the pain will start to appear at the start of your runs.

 Eventually, if you don’t take care of it, the shin bone will be sore before, during and after running.
 When a stress fracture occurs, the runner will have difficulty hopping on a single leg because the pain will be too great.

 There are three key principles in recovery from shin splints:

 - Addressing why the injury happened in the first place